Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Numerical examples

-Figure~\ref{fig:md-1d-pot} illustrates that the potential energy,~$\langle \psi_t, V(X_t)\psi_t\rangle$, obtained from the Ehrenfest molecular dynamics simulations equals to the ground state energy,~$\lambda_-(X_t)$, until the dynamics reaches the avoided conical intersection.
+Figure~\ref{fig:md-1d-pot} illustrates that the potential energy function $t\mapsto \langle \psi_t, V(X_t)\psi_t\rangle$, obtained from the Ehrenfest molecular dynamics simulations is equal to the ground state energy,~$\lambda_-(X_t)$, until the dynamics reaches the avoided conical intersection.
 Then it deviates from the ground state energy and continues in between the ground and excited state energies.

-Figure~\ref{fig:md-1d} shows that the transition probability, $p_E(t)$, obtained using the formula~\eqref{eq:scattering-probability} based on Ehrenfest molecular dynamics simulations, remains zero until it reaches the avoided conical intersection and then it oscillates near the avoided conical intersection region and approaches~$p_{LZ}$ asymptotically as~$t\rightarrow\infty$.
+Figure~\ref{fig:md-1d} shows that the transition probability, $p_d(t)$, obtained using the formula~\eqref{eq:scattering-probability} based on Ehrenfest molecular dynamics simulations, remains zero until it reaches the avoided conical intersection and then it oscillates near the avoided conical intersection region and approaches~$p_{LZ}$ asymptotically as~$t\rightarrow\infty$.